jhenkens/heroku-buildpack-vendorbinaries-buildpack/README.md

     ...
     -----> Heroku receiving push
     -----> Fetching custom buildpack
-    -----> Found a .vendor_urls file
+    -----> Found a .vendor_buildpack_urls file
            Vendoring https://s3.amazonaws.com/my-bucket/foo.tar.gz
     ...

-The buildpack will detect that your app has a `.vendor_urls` file in the root.
+The buildpack will detect that your app has a `.vendor_buildpack_urls` file in the root.
 Each line in this file will be treated as a URL pointing at a tarball to fetch and extract into your application's root directory.